 List the contact methods a participant would use to withdraw participation in the repository.
-Describe the process for destroying data or specimens (if collected).
-Data or specimens that have already been distributed to Ohio State investigators can continue being used for analysis, however, any remaining participant information and specimens within the repository should be destroyed to prevent further use.
+Describe the process for destroying data.
+Data that has already been distributed to Ohio State investigators can continue being used for analysis, however, any remaining participant information within the repository should be destroyed to prevent further use.